-SECTION 9E.3.(a) For the period beginning July 1, 2019, and ending June 30, 2021, and notwithstanding the provisions of the Home Care Agency Licensure Act set forth in Part 3 of Article 6 of Chapter 131E of the General Statutes or any rules adopted pursuant to that Part, the Department of Health and Human Services shall not issue any licenses for home care agencies
+SECTION 9E.3.(a) For the period beginning July 1, 2019, and ending June 30, 2021, and notwithstanding the provisions of the Home Care Agency Licensure Act set forth in Part 3 of Article 6 of Chapter 131E of the General Statutes or any rules adopted pursuant to that Part, the Department of Health and Human Services shall not issue any licenses for home care agencies as defined in G.S.
+131E-136(2) that intend to offer in-home aide services.
+This prohibition does not apply to companion, sitter, or respite services and shall not restrict the Department from doing any of the following:

-- Issuing a license to a certified home health agency as defined in (1) G.S.
-131E-176(12) that intends to offer in-home aide services. - Issuing a license to an agency that needs a new license for an existing home (2) care agency being acquired. - Issuing a license for a new home care agency in any area of the State upon a (3) determination by the Secretary of the Department of Health and Human Services that increased access to care is necessary in that area.
+- (1) Issuing a license to a certified home health agency as defined in G.S.
+131E-176(12) that intends to offer in-home aide services. - (2) Issuing a license to an agency that needs a new license for an existing home care agency being acquired. - (3) Issuing a license for a new home care agency in any area of the State upon a determination by the Secretary of the Department of Health and Human Services that increased access to care is necessary in that area.